ProperForm Data Processing Addendum

 ProperForm will conduct and document periodic risk assessments to evaluate the sufficiency of its security measures, identify risks and vulnerabilities, and implement remediation measures as necessary.

 7.4.
-Provider's Security Responsibilities.
+Business's Security Responsibilities.

 8. Subprocessors